proxmox/ceph/ceph/doc/radosgw/notifications.rst

   - "broker": The message is considered "delivered" if it is acked by the broker (default).
   - "routable": The message is considered "delivered" if the broker can route to a consumer.

-.. tip:: The topic-name (see :ref:`radosgw-create-a-topic`) is used for the AMQP topic ("routing key" for a topic exchange).
+.. tip:: The topic-name (see :ref:`Create a Topic`) is used for the AMQP topic ("routing key" for a topic exchange).

 - Kafka endpoint